-Share in Facebook, Twitter, Google+ or XING:
+Share in Facebook, Twitter or Google+:

 TFI - Trade Fairs International - The International Trade Fair Magazine.

-© 2006 - 2017 by TFI-Verlagsgesellschaft mbH.
+© 2006 - 2019 by TFI-Verlagsgesellschaft mbH.
 All rights reserved.
 TFI-Verlagsgesellschaft mbH shall accept no responsibility for the contents of external links and other contents.

 Trade fairs and trade fair companies need to constantly further develop, become more agile and flexible and offer services all year round.
 New, digital offerings are very important here.
 With its TrustedTargeting technology, Messe München offers its customers access to leading business-to-business decision-makers on the Internet.